Toluayomi/Customer-Churn-Dashboard/README.md

 Voluntary churn occurs due to a decision by the customer to switch to another company or service provider, involuntary churn occurs due to circumstances such as a customer's relocation to a long-term care facility, death, or the relocation to a distant location.

 However, in most applications, Analysts tend to concentrate more on voluntary churn, because it typically occurs due to factors of the company-customer relationship which companies control, such as how billing interactions are handled or how after-sales help is provided.

+## Data Source

+The data set was provided by the PwC Australia as a task in partial fulfilment of  my virtual internship training.

+## Problem Statement

+Provide a dashboard on customer retention/churn trend that provide insights on:
+1. Customer demography
+2.

+## Data Transformation and Modelling

+The dataset was downloaded as a csv file from the Forage website and imported into the power query editor of power BI for cleaning, data transformation and modeling.